-Unlike standard mulch systems, All-in-One Mats are pre-perforated with planting holes.
-The 2 inch diameter holes are big enough for small seedlings and direct seeding and can be easily stretched without tools to accept larger transplants.
+Unlike standard plastic mulch, All-in-One Mats are pre-perforated with planting holes.
+The 2 inch diameter holes are big enough for small seedlings and direct seeding, and can be easily stretched, without tools, to accept larger transplants.
 The perforated plant holes block weeds when left in place and are easily removed by tearing when it is time to plant.

 Unlike flat-rolled full-width standard mulch, the 48 inch wide mats are folded lengthwise onto narrow 15” wide cardboard cores so the mats can be easily shipped and installed by one person.